TadiT7/treble_experimentations_wiki/Huawei-MediaPad-M5-lite.md

 # Huaiwei MediaPad M5 lite

+**WARNING**: The information below seems to only be correct for the old AOSP 10 - based builds.
+The AOSP 11 - based builds do not boot on my device.

 The [AOSP 10 image by phh](https://github.com/phhusson/treble_experimentations/releases/tag/v208) works mostly, AOSP 9 is stuck at boot.

 Notable problems include: The fingerprint sensor seems not to work, device encryption seems unavailable.